 Aside from washers, there are other workarounds you can use such as using chains, sand weights, etc. However, I could not easily find the right sized washer when I went in search to buy them, nor did I have any access to chains or something similar.

-So I decided to use what I had at home and bought some stuff from the hardware store to make my own customized DIY Fractional plates 🙂 I made a pair of fractional plates weighing 1.25lb each, in order to give me a 2.5lb increment.
-This pair cost me only 2 hours and $9 to make – which I don’t consider costly at all.
+So I decided to use what I had at home and bought some stuff from the hardware store to make my own customized DIY Fractional plates.
+I made a pair of fractional plates weighing 1.25lb each, in order to give me a 2.5lb increment.
+This pair cost me only 2 hours and about $9 to make – which I don’t consider costly at all.
 Anyone can use this design and method to make their own DIY fractional plates.

 Things you will need

 Since we’re making weights here, the materials used should be high in density.
 Meaning, materials that are heavy but occupy less space or volume.
-I selected the following materials taking into account their density, to ensure I don’t end up with big plates.
+I selected the following materials taking into account their density to ensure I don’t end up with big plates.

 - Hollow Pipes